 keep in mind that the instructor may not have access to you when

 grading.
 Thus, if your programs fail to compile properly on the

 specified platform you will be getting a failing grade on the term

-Term papers should be submitted electronically by email to the instructor in PDF format.
+Term papers should be submitted electronically in PDF format.